arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 The code includes two essential libraries:

-- `ArduinoBLE`: Provides Bluetooth Low Energy (BLE) functionality for device discovery and initial connection.
+- `ArduinoBLE`: Provides Bluetooth® Low Energy (BLE) functionality for device discovery and initial connection.
-- `ardUWBSr150`: The core library that enables interaction with the UWB hardware on the Portenta UWB Shield.
+- `PortentaUWBShield`: The core library that enables interaction with the UWB hardware on the Portenta UWB Shield.

 The `numConnected` variable tracks how many BLE clients are currently connected to the Portenta UWB Shield.